rioter00/MAGD487/ResumeBuilding.md

 Use active voice when highlighting experience.
 *If you can add 'by zombies' at the end of a sentence, you are using passive voice.*

-###### †
-Some sources suggest using two sections 'Accomplishments' and 'Employment History', where the former highlights notable achievements (usually near the top of the resume).
+\* Some sources suggest using two sections 'Accomplishments' and 'Employment History', where the former highlights notable achievements (usually near the top of the resume).

 ### Tailoring your resume
 Your resume should be job-specific.
 If you are applying for a 2D background artist position, your private detective experience may be superfluous.
 Whether you choose to include them (2D art vs private detective experience) should depend on the job requirements.

 #### Order
-Now that you have the basic elements gathered, the order of the resume should be considered.
+Now that you have the basic elements gathered, consider the ordering of elements.

 A general rule to follow is to have the most relevant information closer to the top of your resume.